 Weather conditions

-Type of land
+Type of terrain

-"Depending on the weather and the types of trips you make, it may be wise to choose a helmet suitable for these conditions for more comfort and protection."
+Depending on the weather and the types of trips you make, it may be wise to choose a helmet adapted to these conditions for more comfort and protection.

 When should you change your helmet and how much does a good quality helmet cost?

 A helmet is not eternal.
 Its lifespan is limited by time and the impacts it endures.
-Discover the signs indicating that it is time to replace your helmet to ensure your safety on the road.
+Discover the signs indicating that it is time to replace your helmet to preserve your safety on the road.

-The lifespan of a headset
+The lifespan of a helmet

-The signs of aging and wear
+Signs of aging and wear

-● An inner foam that crumbles or flattens.
+● Inner foam that crumbles or flattens.

-● Loose or difficult-to-adjust straps.
+● Loose or hard-to-adjust straps.

 The cost of a good quality helmet